ECP-WarpX/WarpX/Docs/source/theory/collisions.rst

 Elastic scattering
 ^^^^^^^^^^^^^^^^^^

-The ``elastic`` option uses hard-sphere scattering, with a differential cross section that is independent of angle.
+The ``elastic`` option uses isotropic scattering, i.e., with a differential cross section that is independent of angle.
 This scattering process as well as the ones below that relate to it, are all performed in the center-of-momentum (COM) frame.
 Designating the COM velocity of